 |Setting up Enterprise Console / Creating and using policies|

-When you install Enterprise Console,“default” policies are created for you.
-These policies are applied to any groups you create.
+When you install Enterprise Console, default policies are created for you.

 By default, exploit prevention is turned on.
-To configure exploit prevention policies, see Exploit prevention policy.
+See Exploit prevention policy.